jina-ai/fastapi-serve/docs/file_handling/README.md

-## 📁 Manage your Files with Jina Blob Storage
+## 📁 Manage Your Files with Jina Blob Storage

 Jina Blob Storage, through the `JinaBlobStorage` class, provides a simple yet powerful solution for managing file storage in your FastAPI applications.
 With built-in features for uploading, downloading, retrieving info, listing, and deleting files, it streamlines the process of managing user files, saving you the complexity of handling storage yourself.

-### 🧠 Langchain RetrievalQA Example on PDF Documents
+### 🧠 Langchain RetrievalQA example on PDF documents

 In this example, we will demonstrate how to use Jina Blob Storage in a FastAPI application.
 We will build a service that allows users to upload a PDF document to one endpoint and then answer questions about the document on another endpoint.